JiaXiuSai/final-year-project/README.md

 # Security Analysis of Modern Password Managers

-This submission contains code for the Security Analysis of Modern Password Managers paper, submission to Durham University COMP3012 Computer Science Project 2021/22.
+This submission contains code for the Security Analysis of Modern Password Managers paper for Durham University COMP3012 Computer Science Project 2021/22.

 | Password Manager |    Version   |
 |------------------|:------------:|